 THE EARLY DAYS

 In January 1969, the Gunnells Booking Agency asked Tony to play piano for a group from Liverpool called Arrival, who had travelled to London to seek a recording contract.
-The band featured four amazing singers: Frank Collins, Dyan Birch, Paddie McHugh and Carol Carter, and went on to have two top ten hits throughout Europe with “Friends” and “I Will Survive” in 1970.
-Arrival toured the world, including a stint at Expo ’70 in Osaka, Japan, scoring more hits and playing the Isle of Wight Festival in 1970 and the Royal Command Performance for Queen Elizabeth II.
+The band featured four amazing singers, Frank Collins, Dyan Birch, Paddie McHugh and Carol Carter, and went on to have two top ten hits throughout Europe with “Friends” and “I Will Survive” in 1970.
+Arrival toured the world, including a week-long stint at Expo ’70 in Osaka, Japan, scoring more hits and playing the Isle of Wight Festival in 1970 and the Royal Command Performance for Queen Elizabeth II.

 Financial problems forced members of Kokomo to seek work with other artists, i.e. Bryan Ferry, Alvin Lee, Joe Cocker, The Rolling Stones and many more.
 Tony joined 10CC in 1977 and toured the UK, Europe, Japan and Australia, recording one album, “Live and Let Live”.
 In 1978 Tony left 10CC to pursue a solo career.